memcached/memcached.github.io/content/features/proxy/_index.md

 * A mapping between some contextual criteria around a received Memcached command and a pool of backends.
 For example, a route might map all keys whose key has the prefix `cust/` to the pool named `customer_pool`.

 * A _route handler_, one of several defined by the route library.
-Each router handler tells the proxy which backend pools to forward a request to, and in what style or order.
-For example, given a list of backend pools, different route handlers can forward requests to those pools in parallel, or serially, and optionally randomize the list first.
+Each route handler tells the proxy which backend pools to forward a request to, and in what style or order.
+For example, given a list of backend pools, different route handlers can forward requests to those pools either in parallel or serially, and optionally randomize the list first.

-For more information on defining pools and routes, see [Configure the built-in proxy]({{<proxy_base_path>}}configure)
+For more information on defining pools and routes, see [Configure the built-in proxy]({{<proxy_base_path>}}configure).
 </dd>

 <dt>Route library</dt>
 <dd>
 The Memcached project includes a <em>route library</em> file that you can download separately.
-The route library is a Lua source file that defines basic routing functions for defining pools, routes, and route handlers.
+The route library is a Lua source file that provides basic routing functions that let you define pools, routes, and route handlers.

-The route library exists as a Lua source file on the file system used by your proxy.
 In typical proxy use, you let the proxy load the route library file as-is, with no changes.
-In more complex use cases, you can freely modify or replace this library file using your own Lua code.
+In more complex cases, you can freely modify or replace this library file using your own Lua code.
 </dd>
 </dl>